Images of the first “extreme” solar storm in 20 years – 2024-05-11 04:42:42

 Mathew Owens, professor of space physics at the University of Reading, told AFP that the effects would be felt mainly in the northern and southern latitudes of the planet.
 The exact range will depend on the final strength of the storm.

-“Northern Canada, Scotland and those kinds of places are going to have good auroras; I think we can say that for sure,” he said, adding that the situation could be repeated in the southern hemisphere.
+“Northern Canada, Scotland and those kinds of places are going to have good auroras; I think we can say that for sure,” he said, adding that the situation might be repeated in the southern hemisphere.

 “My advice is to go out tonight and look, because if you see the aurora, it is something spectacular,” he continued.